-This section presents a model of labour reallocation following unanticipated sector-specific shocks.
-The model adopts the search and matching framework, which is a standard tool macroeconomists use to analyze labour market fluctuations.5 In this environment, search frictions imply that firms and workers use resources and take time to locate partners before new production can begin.
-This search process results in equilibrium unemployment.
-I add two key extensions relative to the baseline model of Pissarides (2000, Ch.
-1).
-The first is
+This section presents a model of labour reallocation following unanticipated sector-specific productivity shocks.
+The model adopts the search and matching framework, which is a standard tool macroeconomists use to analyze labour market fluctuations.5 In this environment,

 4Melitz (2003) is a prominent example featuring intra-sectoral reallocation that can be contrasted with the innovation effect here.
 In Melitz's model increasing trade exposure improves a sector's productivity through selection effects.
 My model features within-firm productivity improvements, which aggregate to change the sectoral composition of production.
 The 'Dutch disease' literature models inter-sectoral reallocation, but not due to changes in workers reservation wages.
 Corden (1984) summarizes earlier contributions.